top of page

 Lauren Meirose - Lifeguard and Sailing Assistant

-Whitney Shirley - Sailing Instructor
+Whitney Shirley - Senior Sailing Instructor

-Whitney has been involved with Water Sports, as a student, a volunteer, and an instructor, for somewhere around 13 years.
+Whitney has been involved with Water Sports, as a student, a volunteer, and an instructor, for somewhere around 14 years.
 As a child, she fell in love with sailing and enthusiastically passes her love for the sport along to her students.

 A graduate of Sackets Central School, Whitney works for American Airlines and is thrilled her position allows her to also teach at HHWSP.